gennyble/tep/README.md

 # tep
-> me: "it's called tep"
+> me: it's called tep
 >
-> friend: "what inspired that? anything in particular?"
+> friend: what inspired that? anything in particular?
 >
 > me:
-> "💭 TeX -> ReX
+> 💭 TeX -> ReX
 > 💭 Does TeX actually stand for anything?
 I want it to mean like Raster blah blah if TeX means Text blah blah.
 > *checks wikipedia*
 > 💭 No, it does not stand for anything.